-It should first be noted that the KJV Bible does not use the word gay in its text.
-The word itself comes from the Middle English word "gai" which came into existence around 1275 to 1325 A.D. (dictionary.com).
+It should first be noted that the King James translation does not contain the words "homosexuality" or "gay" in its text.
+The word "gay" comes from the Middle English word "gai" which came into existence around 1275 to 1325 A.D. (dictionary.com).
 It originally meant something that was fast, sudden, merry or showy.
-The use of the word gay as a synonym for a homosexual began sometime around the late 1930s and 40s.
+The use of the word gay as a synonym began sometime around the late 1930s A.D.

 Why is it unacceptable?